Namp88/hoosat-dev-hub/docs/sdk-web/intro.md

 ### Utilities

-Helper functions for validation and conversion:
+Helper functions for validation, conversion, and payload encoding/decoding:

 ```typescript
 import { HoosatUtils } from 'hoosat-sdk-web';